 Overview

 Since 2007, Stonebrae Elementary School has offered an English/Mandarin Dual Language Program.
-Starting with one class of 14 students, the program has grown to eleven classes with a total of around 275 students.
-Stonebrae DLI program adopted the 50:50 teaching model, that is, the teaching ratio is half in Mandarin and half in English.
-Dual Language Immersion programs bring together native English speakers and native speakers of another language in a unique opportunity for both groups to learn both languages to high levels.
+Starting with one class of 14 students, the program has grown to nine classes with a total of about 200 students.
+Dual Language Immersion programs bring together native English speakers and native speakers of other languages in a unique opportunity for both groups to learn both languages to high levels.
+In Kindergarten, students spend 80% of instructional time in Mandarin and 20% in English.
+English time increases by 10% every year.
+In 3rd-6th grades, students spend 50% of instructional time in Mandarin and the other 50% in English.
 Interactive, thematic lessons encourage students from both language groups to help each other to understand, speak, read and write each other’s language.
 Using Mandarin and English as the vehicle of instruction, students will be able to communicate effectively in both languages and to achieve academic proficiency that meets and exceeds the State Standards in all academic areas.

 Why Dual Language Immersion?